El Paso County, Colorado: Peterson Space Force Base

 AFSPC Headquarters, Peterson AFB, Colorado Springs.

 The Space Force has critical aspects of their service based at Colorado Springs, which carry on missile defense operations and development.
 The Space Force bases a large section of its national missile defense operations here, with Peterson Space Force Base set to operate large sections of the program.
-The base is also home to Space Force's Space Operations Command, and to NORAD headquarters.
+The base is also home to Space Force's Combat Forces Command, and to NORAD headquarters.
 Peterson SFB is currently the headquarters of the operations-half of Army Space and Missile Defense Command/Army Strategic Command.

 Peterson is also headquarters for the United States Northern Command, one of the Unified Combatant Commands, which directs all branches of the U.S. military operations in their area of responsibility, which includes the continental United States, Alaska, Canada, and Mexico.
 In the event of national emergencies, the President or Secretary of Defense can call upon the command for any required military assistance.
 Service members from every branch of the US military are stationed at the command.

 Peterson SFB is the current, possibly temporary home for US Space Command, another Unified Combatant Command, whose area of operations is global operations occurring 50 miles or greater above the Earth.